Proteinuria (Protein in the Urine)

 Autor: OncoLink Team

-Fecha de la última revisión: July 28, 2022
+Fecha de la última revisión: July 26, 2024

-What is it?
+What is proteinuria?

 Proteinuria is when you have more protein in your urine than you should.
 Protein is carried in the blood.
 As blood passes through the kidneys, the kidneys stop protein from going into the urine.
-When your kidneys are not working as well as they should, there may be more protein than normal in the urine.
+When your kidneys are not working as well as they should, there may be more protein than normal in your urine.

-How is it managed?
+How is proteinuria managed?

 Early-stage proteinuria has no signs or symptoms.
-As protein levels increase, you may notice swelling (edema) of your hands or legs, and your urine may become foamy.
+As protein levels go up, you may notice swelling (edema) of your hands or legs, and your urine may become foamy.
 If you are getting treatment that increases your risk of having proteinuria, your care provider may give you medicine to help reduce the amount of protein lost before it starts.

 When should I call my care team?